Bharath-2605/Snake-py/README.md

 After successful execution using the live cam:
 - The hand gets recognized.
-- Food appears in different locations without touching the tail.
+- Food appears in different locations, Eat the Food  without touching the tail.

 Try to eat as much food as you can.
 If you touch the tail, that's it: GAME OVER.
 You can restart the game by pressing the "R" key on the keyboard.